Proudly providing NHS services

 (these patients can be referred to one of our hybrid pathways)

-Exclusion criteria for both pathways
+Exclusion criteria

 • Recent (past 6 months) or ongoing self-harm (requiring medical treatment), harm to others (requiring medical treatment), suicidal thoughts, or suicide attempts without a risk management plan in place or being put in place by their GP

-• Any active safeguarding concerns requiring a Section 47 intervention
+• Any active safeguarding concerns requiring a Section 47 intervention.

 • Currently in hospital under the Mental Health Act (1983)